 Research your destination

 Find out about the political, cultural and economic environment of your destination so you'll know what to expect on arrival.
-Consult the travel advisory and either purchase a guide book or search the internet for recent information.
+Consult the travel advisory, DFAT's country briefs, guide books and the internet for recent information.
 Talk with family or friends who are familiar with the countries you'll be visiting.
-You could also consult DFAT's country briefs to learn more about your destinations.

-If you intend to stay overseas for an extended period, it's recommended that you take your personal records with you, including certificates relating to:
+If you intend to stay overseas for an extended period, take your personal records with you, including certificates relating to:

 - birth, name change and marriage